-Automatic and manual safety actions
+Automatic safety actions and manual safety actions

 7.18.
-SSR 2/1 Paragraph 6.33(b) states:
+SSR 2/1 para.
+Paragraph 6.33(b) [1] states:

-The design (of the protection system) shall ... automate various safety actions to actuate safety systems so that operator action is not necessary within a justified period of time from the onset of anticipated operational occurrences or accident conditions.
+"The design [(of the protection system]) ... sShall ... automate various safety actions to actuate safety systems so that operator action is not necessary within a justified period of time from the onset of anticipated operational occurrences or accident conditions."

 - 7.19.
-Means should be provided to automatically initiate and control all protection system safety actions except those for which manual action alone has been justified. - 7.20.
-Typically automatic initiation will be provided for most protection system functions. - 7.21.
-Examples of situations in which manual action alone might be justified include: - Initiation of certain safety tasks after completion of automatic sequences, - Control actions to bring the plant to a safe state in the long term after an accident, and - Initiation of safety actions that are not required until a considerable time after the PIE. - 7.22.
-In order to justify that manual action alone is acceptable it should be shown that:
+Means should be provided to automatically initiate and control all safety actions of the protection system safety actions except those for which manual action alone has been justified. - 7.20.
+Typically automatic initiation will be provided for most functions of the protection system functions. - 7.21.
+Examples of situations in which manual action alone might be justified include the following: - Initiation of certain safety tasks after completion of automatic sequences; - Control actions to bring the plant to a safe state in the long term after an accident; and - Initiation of safety actions that are not required until a considerable time after the postulated initiating eventPIE.

+7.22.
+In order to justify that manual action alone is acceptable, the following requirements apply and it should be showndemonstrated to have been met that:

 - a.
-Safety systems provide the operators with information that is clearly presented and sufficient to make reasoned judgments on the need to initiate the required safety actions; - b.
-The operator is provided with written procedures and training for the safety tasks; - c.
-The operator is provided with sufficient means of plant control to perform the required actions; - d.
-The communication links between operators carrying out the actions are adequate to ensure the correct accomplishment of these actions; and - e.
-The operator is allowed sufficient time to evaluate the status of the plant and to complete the required actions.
+Safety systems should provide the operators with information that is clearly presented and sufficient to enable them to make reasoned judgments on the need to initiate the required safety actions; - b.
+The operator is-should be provided with written procedures and training for the safety tasks; - c.
+The operator is should be provided with sufficient means of plant control to perform the required actions; - d.
+The communication links between operators carrying out the actions are should be adequate to ensure the correct accomplishment of these actions; - d.e.
+A suitable human factors engineering analysis should be performed to ensure that plant conditions can be maintained within recommended acceptance criteria for each plant initiating event; and - e.f.
+The operator is-should be allowed sufficient time to evaluate the status of the plant and to complete the required actions.
+32 The associated timing analysis should take into account the time available and time required for each operator action necessary.
+The timing analysis determines the safety margin and as the safety margin decreases, the uncertainty in estimating the difference between these times should be appropriately considered.

-For new designs it advisable to design such that during the first 30 minutes of a design basis event, operator actions are not needed to maintain plant parameters within the established limits.
+For new designs or significant modifications, it is advisable to design such that during the first 30 minutes of a design basis event, operator actions are not needed to maintain plant parameters within the established limits.

 - 7.23.
 Means should be provided to manually initiate the mechanical safety systems and the individual components that are necessary to initiate and control performance of their safety functions. - 7.24.
-The manual signal to initiate a mechanical safety system's safety function should be injected as close as practicable to the final actuation device. - 7.25.
-Manual initiation of safety action provides a form of defence in depth for abnormal conditions and supports long-term post accident operation. - 7.26.
-Mechanical safety systems are, for example, the individual divisions of control rods, emergency feed water, emergency core cooling, or containment isolation.
+The manual signal to initiate the safety function of a mechanical safety system's safety function should be injected as close as practicable to the final actuation device. - 7.25.
+Manual initiation of safety actions provides a form of defence in depth for anticipated operational occurrences and accidentabnormal conditions and supports long-term operation of the plant post-following an accident operation. - 7.26.
+Mechanical safety systems are, for example, the individual divisions of control rods the emergency feed water, the emergency core cooling, or containment isolation.